SpanishFreddy/Sunshine-Cat-PSVita-Port/README.md

 It uses Unity, which I was learning at the time.
 The first scene that should be loaded is Setup.

-I had to remove the music and jump sounds because I just took them from Super Mario Sunshine.

 Assets used:
 Skybox Volume 2 (Nebula) by Hedgehog Team (https://www.assetstore.unity3d.com/en/#!/content/3392) Cute Kitten by leshiy3d (https://www.assetstore.unity3d.com/en/#!/content/33121)